 It’s now nine years since I set up my business and, in that time, I’ve had the honour of working with baby and family portrait photographers, wedding photographers, boudoir photographers, pet and equine photographers, wildlife photographers and those who train and mentor other photographers.

 Securing local, regional, national and international press coverage, and creating content that boosts my clients’ rankings in search engine results and attracts clients, is the work I love to do!

 Photography PR and marketing services

 I’m passionate about helping photographers promote and grow their businesses because I want to see them succeed.

 Experience has taught me that too many small businesses fold simply because they didn’t adequately market themselves.
 I don’t want that to happen to your photography business!

-To find out more about my photography PR and content marketing services, check out ways of working with me.
+To find out more about me and my photography PR and marketing services, check out ways of working with me.
 Do also join my free Facebook community – ‘PR-Savvy Photographers‘ to gain tips and advice on how to use media publicity and content to promote and grow your photography business.

-Don’t forget to also subscribe to get access to my free downloadable PR and marketing resources and to receive tips by email.
+Don’t forget to subscribe to get access to my free downloadable PR and marketing resources for photographers and to receive tips by email.
 Subscribe here or click on the image below.